-Many say that small businesses are the backbone of any country.
-They benefit the community in so many ways and they’re important on many different levels.
-They create jobs for locals, they encourage economic growth, they lessen environmental impact – just to name a few reasons!
-As a small business ourselves, we know sometimes the struggle to compete with the big guys and to stand out among the crowd can get you down.
+Some say that small businesses are the backbone of our country.
+There are so many ways small businesses benefit the community; they create jobs for locals, they encourage economic growth, they lessen the environmental impact – just to name a few.
+As a small business ourselves, we know sometimes the struggle to compete with the big brands and to stand out among the crowd can seem almost impossible.
 But we want to see you succeed.
 So here’s a little boost – here are 7 ways your small business is helping your local community.

 According to the Government of Canada, small businesses employed 8.4 million Canadians, or 69.9% of the labor force.
 Likewise, according to Fundera, small businesses account for 64% of new jobs in the United States.
-Small businesses create job growth and provide locals with job opportunities – an overall positive in terms of a healthy economy and a happy community.
+Clearly, one of the most important ways small businesses benefit the community is by creating job growth and providing locals with job opportunities – an overall positive in terms of a healthy economy and a happy community.

-Likewise, the taxes from small businesses wind up back in the community.
+Likewise, one of the ways small businesses benefit the community is the taxes wind up back in the community.
 Taxes paid to small businesses, and the local taxes paid by small businesses, end up paying for community improvements such as schools, green space, public transit, and health care.
 Conversely, taxes paid to big corporations, or when shopping online, may not stay within the local circuit.

 As a whole, small businesses and their owners tend to be more involved with their communities.
 Small businesses are more likely to contribute to charities, especially local ones.
 Small Biz Trends finds that 52% of small businesses donate to charity.
 Small business owners tend to also sponsor, organize, and host local events to maintain a lively community.
 Plus, as previously mentioned, giving locals job opportunities is another way small businesses help the community.